 For better or worse, this shift presents new challenges for brands on social media.
 But it also creates an opportunity.
 As users have grown increasingly distrustful of many media and celebrity influencers – whose followings it turns out have often been found out to be bought or fake – trust has reverted back to our immediate friends, family, and acquaintances on social media, as well as traditional and trusted media outlets.

-The brands who are keen on this trend have been focusing less on maximizing reach and more on generating quality engagement in a transparent fashion.
+The brands that are keen on this trend have been focusing less on maximizing reach and more on generating quality engagement in a transparent fashion.
 So how can your brand adapt accordingly?
 Here are some tips for this trend.

 Create a unique branded hashtag for Instagram

-In order to generate conversation around your brand, create a short, easy-to-remember branded hashtag that brings your community together around a common interest.
+To generate conversation around your brand, create a short, easy-to-remember branded hashtag that brings your community together around a common interest.